Pithers/CSCI-Classes/README.md

 #Class Work

-This repo contains various programming work from classes.
+This repo contains various  programming samples from classes.